Authorities Dismantle Transnational Cybercrime Group

 With GozNym, victims received phishing emails that looked legitimate but contained a malicious link or attachment that led the malware to be downloaded on their computers.

 The victims included a church in Texas, a casino in Mississippi and an association that provides services to people with disabilities in Illinois.
-A number of U.S. businesses and their financial institutions fell victim to GozNym, especially in western Pennsylvania where federal investigators and prosecutors later conducted an operation.
+A number of U.S. businesses and their financial institutions fell victim to GozNym, especially in Western Pennsylvania, where federal investigators and prosecutors later conducted an operation.

 In an indictment unsealed Thursday, 10 alleged members of the criminal network were accused of using GozNym to capture online banking credentials from victims, before using that information to pilfer money from bank accounts and launder the funds with U.S. and foreign bank accounts.

 The network members were charged with conspiracies to commit computer fraud, wire and bank fraud as well as money laundering.
-An eleventh member was charged in a previous indictment.
+An 11th member was charged in a previous indictment.

 Five Russians accused of being involved in the scheme reside in Russia as "fugitives from justice," according to the Department of Justice.
 The FBI asked the public to help locate them Thursday.
 The U.S. District Court for the Western District of Pennsylvania issued a federal arrest warrant for them in April.